In less than a month’s time, our Year 12 students will be graduating from high school and ready to embark onto the next phase of their life.

 During O Week, everyone is new and eager to meet new people, so talking to the people sitting around you is a lot less awkward.
 Also, you’ll be introduced to the various clubs at university, and joining them narrows down the thousands of strangers to a select few who share the same interests as you.

 Apart from making friends, there are many other administrative matters a new university student can learn during this week, including organizing a student ID, becoming familiar with transport options, getting a student mentor, etc.

-In general, O Week gets you excited and motivated for your study, and the key to successful university life is maintaining a healthy level of motivation!
+In general, O Week at university gets you excited and motivated for your study, and the key to successful university life is maintaining a healthy level of motivation!

 “The busier you are, the more time you have.”